 Beneficial Owner.
 If your shares are held in a brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in street name.
 As the beneficial owner, you have the right to direct your broker, bank or nominee how to vote your shares by using the voting instruction form included in the mailing.
 However, the organization that holds your shares is considered the stockholder of record for purposes of voting at the Annual Meeting.
-Because you are not the stockholder of record, you may not vote your shares at the Annual Meeting unless you request and obtain a valid proxy from the organization that holds your shares giving you the right to vote the shares at the Annual Meeting.
+Because you are not the stockholder of record, you may not vote your shares at the Annual Meeting unless you request and obtain a valid proxy from the organization that holds your shares at the Annual Meeting.